I Want To Hire A Ghostwriter, But Don’t Have Any Money…

 “Hello, Joyce,” I said.
 “What’s your book about?”

 “My life story,” was all she offered.
-“I just want to know the steps involved with hiring someone to write my book.”
+“What are the steps involved with hiring someone to write my book.”

-I gave her a brief overview of how the process works, letting her know it would probably require thirty to forty interviews, spread out over an eight month period.
+I gave her a brief overview of how the process works, letting her know it would probably require a couple dozen interviews, spread out over a ten month period.
 I explained how it takes a ghostwriter hundreds of hours to write a book.
 She asked a few more questions then got to the big one.

 “So, how much will it cost?”

-“I don’t have a lot of money to spend.”
+“I don’t know.
+I don’t have a lot of money to spend.”

 Just what every ghostwriter wants to hear.
 “Well, how much did you want to spend?”